-The effects of all transactions between entities in the Consolidated Entity are eliminated.
+All intra-group transactions, balances, income and expenses are eliminated in full on consolidation.
 If a member of the Consolidated Entity uses accounting policies other than those adopted in the consolidated financial statements for like transactions and events in similar circumstances, appropriate adjustments are made to its financial statements in preparing the consolidated financial statements.

 Investments in controlled entities in the Company are accounted for at cost.
-Investments in joint ventures are accounted for as set out in note 1(g).
+Investments in joint ventures are accounted for as set out in note 1(f).